 Coastal castles

-Kent’s coast has seen its fair share of defences and without them the history of county could be vastly different.
+Kent’s coast has seen its fair share of defences and without them the history of the county could be vastly different.
 If you’ve yet to take a trip to this White Cliffs area of Kent, then ticking off three of our most beautiful castles is a weekday or weekend trip for the books, especially with the autumnal views in each of their settings.
 Proudly atop the cliffs over the English Channel is Dover Castle with its rich history from Roman conquests to WWII.
 And with Good Journey, you can save 20% off when visiting car-free, so discover how you can make your next day out in Kent unforgettable.

 Sitting a little further around the coast is Deal Castle, with its Tudor rose shape that was built for Henry VIII.
 But it doesn’t just have been to history, as while Walmer Castle has its own varied history and brushes with plenty of royalty, it is known locally for having one of the most beautiful gardens and the autumn is not exception!